jschuel/objectKeyPointLabelStudio/README.md

 ## Package contents

-The directory tree of tihs package is shown below.
+The directory tree of this package is shown below.

 ```bash
 objectKeyPointLabelStudio/